Little Moon

 Little Moon is an American indie folk rock band from Springville, Utah, and formerly a project of lead vocalist, singer-songwriter Emma Hardyman.
 Their first album, Unphased, was released in 2020.
 The band won the Tiny Desk Contest in 2023.

 Members

 The band consists of Emma Hardyman on lead vocals and guitar with her husband, Nathan Hardyman on bass and guitar, Bly Wallentine on keyboard and other instruments, Bridget Jackson on harp, Chris Shemwell on drums, and Grace Johnson on electric guitar and keyboard.
 "Little Moon" was, until at least 2020, a stage name for Emma.
-Bly Wallentine encouraged Emma to make her act into a band, which debuted in July 29, 2021.
+Bly Wallentine encouraged Emma to make her act into a band, which debuted on July 29, 2021.
 By 2022, Little Moon referred to the band.

 Unphased

 Little Moon released their first album, Unphased, in 2020.
 It contains "Ballad of a Moon Child III," which was featured in the 2020 Tiny Desk Concert's "best of" roundup.
 Emma wrote that "nyctophila" (a prominent word in the song's lyrics) meant finding comfort in darkness.
 Mindy Gledhill opened the album release concert, which featured 12 musicians in Little Moon.
 Writing for Salt Lake City Weekly, Erin Moore described how the band's "folk-infused" music reminded her of Joanna Newsom.